forrest79/phpgsql/docs/db.md

 ### Using a custom row factory

-You can simply use your own row object.
+You can use your own row object.
 Your row object must `extends` existing `Row` object, and you must implement your own `RowFactory` to create your own rows.
 Then you can set your factory to the `Connection` and it will be used for all new query results, or you can set it just for concrete `Result` object.

 ```php
 class MyOwnRow extends Forrest79\PhPgSql\Db\Row